fwin-dev/py.Lang/doc/extra/index.md

 	args, kwargs = getArgs(useKwargFormat=None)

-Note that `cls` and `self` are automatically ignored for class methods and instance methods.
+* Note that `cls` and `self` are automatically ignored for class methods and instance methods.

-### Describing a function's argument and return types
+* Note that if there is a question of whether an argument is an arg or a kwarg, then kwarg is preferred.

-Some convenience classes are defined here that provide a thin, rough API for describing types.
-See the source in `Lang.Function` for details.
+## ClassTools

-## Class tools
+Various utilities/tools for working with classes.
+Also includes class patterns.

 ### Getting the variables of a class instance with __slots__